mcmwright/Notebooks/README.md

 # Notebooks
 ### Matthew Wright
-This repository contains some of the IPython notebooks I use for teaching.
+This repository contains some of the Jupyter notebooks I use for teaching.
 The links below will let you view them; for instructions on how to run them see below.

 I suggest working through them in this order: